comp-cogneuro-lang/LexFindR/cran-comments.md

 * win-builder oldrel, release and devel

 ## R CMD check results
-No ERRORs or WARNINGs.
+No ERRORs or WARNINGs or NOTEs

-2 NOTEs:

-* New submission

-* Possibly mis-spelled words in DESCRIPTION: vectorization (25:4)

-  `vectorization` is not mis-spelled

 ## Downstream dependencies
 None